gzucca/defierros/context/adapting-guide.md

 This guide outlines a process for adapting old components using Cursor AI.
 The old components are written in NextJS "Pages" router style, and the new components are written in NextJS "App" router style.

-Always use the following imports without changing the path.
-Read these files to understand the types and models for context:
-* Types folder: "@defierros/types"
-* Models folder: "@defierros/models"
-* DB folder: "@defierros/db"
-* Utils folder: "@defierros/utils"
-* UI folder: "@defierros/ui"

 ## 1. Adapt components from Pages router to App router

 * 1. Decide if the component should be server or client: